hankes-garden/capacitive_screen/README.md

 How to get raw capacitance data from touch screen
 ========
-Capacitive touch screen detects finger touch event via sensing the capacitance changes.
-To get the raw capacitance from device, we need to modify the screen driver to communicate with screen controller.
-There is something we need to know before doing it:
+Capacitive touch screen detects finger touches via sensing the capacitance changes.
+To obtain the raw capacitance value from the screen, we need to modify the screen driver and communicate with screen controller.
+Before we start, some preliminaries are required:

-+ Model ID of taget touch screen, only with it we can locate the driver source file and corresponding communication protocol.
++ Model ID of the taget touch screen.

 + Source file of touch screen driver.

 + Document about communication protocol btw screen driver and screen controller.

 + Basic knowledge of building//downloading customized android to the deivce.
-Cyanogenmod provides an excellent [turtorial](http://wiki.cyanogenmod.org/w/I9100_Info) on this topic.
+The Cyanogenmod provides an excellent [turtorial](http://wiki.cyanogenmod.org/w/I9100_Info) on this topic.

 This project contains some basic codes to get raw capacitance data from a Samsung Galaxy SII (i9100), whose touch screen is Atmel mxt224_u1.